MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 records in the response can be used without requiring additional DNS queries, the client MAY prefer those records, regardless of their priorities.

-## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasMode records, and choose TargetName to be a domain for which the client will have already issued address queries (see {{client-behavior}}).
-For foo://foo.example.com:8080, this might look like:

-    $ORIGIN example.com. ; Origin
-    foo                  3600 IN CNAME foosvc.example.net.
-    _8080._foo.foo       3600 IN CNAME foosvc.example.net.

-    $ORIGIN example.net. ; Service provider zone
-    foosvc               3600 IN SVCB 1 . key65333=...
-    foosvc                300 IN AAAA 2001:db8::1

-Domain owners SHOULD avoid using a TargetName that is below a DNAME, as this is likely unnecessary and makes responses slower and larger.

 # Initial SvcParamKeys {#keys}

 A few initial SvcParamKeys are defined here.
 These keys are useful for